 With these efforts to improve municipal management in Southeast Asia, the importance of regional waste management is starting to be recognised.
 In Indonesia, some local governments have initiated a regional waste management scheme under financial support from the Clean Development Mechanism, which is a scheme under the United Nations Framework Convention for Climate Change.
 The Department of Local Administration in the Ministry of Interior of Thailand has also issued a waste management clustering policy.
 Some regional waste management schemes have been established in areas such as Phuket, Nonthaburi, Koen Kane, and others.
-But there is a gap between existing schemes in Southeast Asian countries and possible schemes for regional waste management.
-The benefits and challenges of a regional approach to municipal solid waste management in selected Asian countries are briefly discussed.
+But there is a gap between existing schemes in Southeast Asian countries and possible schemes for regional waste management in selected Asian countries are briefly discussed.
 In addition, in a few Southeast Asian countries, regional de facto waste management schemes initiated by private companies are also observed.
 Such private initiatives are also discussed.